 This value is essential to determining the maximum width of the spring steel.
 We need to know how high the case can be in the event that we need to maximize the spring material to achieve the required torque.
 Many times the spring case does not need to consume all of the available space, but we can suggest a spring to fit if the design is already determined.

 The arbor is located in the center of the case.
 The inside of the spring will attach to this arbor and much discussion will need to take place regarding this connection.
 The arbor diameter affects the available space inside the case and therefore the number of available turns.
-If the arbor is too small the spring will take a set which will compromise the torque and turns.
+If the arbor is too small the spring will take a set that will compromise the torque and turns.
 If it is too large the maximum torque may not be achieved.

 The number of active turns a power spring needs to provide is crucial information.
 As discovered through experience, it is also a number that is difficult to obtain early in the design stage.
 Power springs achieve approximately 20 – 25 turns maximum while Conpower springs can achieve more than that.
 Torque Required Let’s begin by correcting a common misconception; torque.
 Torque is not the pull force on a cable.
 Torque is the rotational force exerted when the spring is unwinding.
 Friction causes hysteresis in a power spring.
 This means that a greater torque is required to wind the spring than it will provide when unwinding.
 When discussing torque it is best to agree to a maximum requirement since the torque of a power spring will increase as the spring is wound.
-Since the torque increases at a rapid rate in the first and last few winds, power springs are usually designed to keep the first 20% of available turns and the last 20% before the spring is wound solid innactive.
+Since the torque increases at a rapid rate in the first and last few winds, power springs are usually designed to keep the first 20% of available turns and the last 20% before the spring is wound solid inactive.